 Research supports the many health benefits associated with pumpkin seeds.
 For example, pumpkin seeds may:

-The antioxidants in pumpkin seeds promote better overall wellness, including a lower risk of cancer, vision loss, heart disease, and cognitive decline.
+The antioxidants in pumpkin seeds promote better overall wellness, including supporting cellular health, vision, heart health, and cognitive function.

 Pumpkin Seeds in Diet

-Adding pumpkin seeds to a balanced diet is simple to optimize health and well-being.
+Adding pumpkin seeds to a balanced diet is simple to support health and well-being.
 Eat roasted pumpkin seeds as a snack or add them to:

 - Soups